OGGM/oggm-edu/docs/index.rst

 Welcome to OGGM-Edu!
 ====================

 This platform will become an educational website about glaciers.
+It is currently in construction, but we already have several things for you to explore!

-It is currently in construction, but you can still try a couple of things:
+:ref:`contact` with us if you want to know more and if you want to help us out!

 Interactive apps
 ^^^^^^^^^^^^^^^^